Group taxation is not permitted in Uruguay.

 A CbC report is required in Uruguay for fiscal years commencing after 1 January 2017.
 Legislation contemplates an annual obligation for Uruguayan taxpayers that integrate a multinational enterprise (MNE) of large economic dimensions.
 To this effect, MNE groups of large economic dimensions are defined as those whose total consolidated income at the end of the group's fiscal year exceeds EUR 750 million.

 Taxpayers that comply with these regulations shall submit to the local tax authorities the CbC report.
-Information shall be submitted to the Dirección General Impositiva (DGI), and could be used by local tax authorities for complying with their duties and for the exchange of information with competent authorities of foreign states, in the framework of international agreements and respective protocols of understanding ratified by Uruguay, ensuring confidentiality and reciprocity.
+Information shall be submitted to the Uruguayan Tax Office (Dirección General Impositiva [DGI]), and could be used by local tax authorities for complying with their duties and for the exchange of information with competent authorities of foreign states, in the framework of international agreements and respective protocols of understanding ratified by Uruguay, ensuring confidentiality and reciprocity.

 Taxpayers will not be subject to file a CbC report when the return is submitted by an entity that integrates the MNE to a foreign tax administration of a jurisdiction with whom Uruguay has an exchange of information agreement in force, and the report can be effectively exchanged with the tax authorities of the jurisdictions of the MNE.

-In this sense, taxpayers belonging to MNE groups of large economic dimensions, are required to fill a CbC notification.
+In this sense, taxpayers belonging to MNE groups of large economic dimensions are required to fill a CbC notification.
 The notification must include the identity and tax residence of the reporting entity.
 It must be filed annually, prior to the closing date of the report.
-According to Resolution 94/019, relief for notification for the years closing between December 31, 2017 and February 28, 2019 has been granted until March 31, 2019.

-Regarding the CbCr report, it must be submitted (if corresponds) within a period of 12 months, counting from the closing date of the group’s fiscal year referred to in the report.
-According to Resolution 94/019, a relief has been granted for CbCR of years ended between December 31, 2017 and November 30, 2018.
-Those should be filed within 15 months after the closing of the report.
+Regarding the CbC report, it must be submitted (if corresponds) within a period of 12 months, counting from the closing date of the group’s fiscal year referred to in the report.

 The minimum content to be included in the Master File is determined by the Regulatory Decree.
 Taxpayers required to submit the Master File shall prepare a special return to be filed to the DGI within a period of 12 months, counting from the closing date of the group's fiscal year referred to in the report.
 It is worth mentioning that, at the moment, there is no threshold that determines the obligation of submitting the report.